 What happens when MDR detects a threat at 3am?

-The SOC triages the alert within minutes, contains the threat (typically by isolating the affected endpoint or disabling the compromised account under pre-documented authority), notifies the client’s on-call contact by phone and secure messaging, and documents the incident with forensic artifacts.
-The client’s leadership team has a complete report waiting at 9am, with the threat already contained.
+The SOC triages the alert within minutes and contains the threat, typically by isolating the affected endpoint or disabling the compromised account under pre-documented authority.
+It then notifies the client’s on-call contact by phone and secure messaging and documents the incident with forensic artifacts.
+The leadership team has a complete report waiting 6 hours later at 9am, with the threat already contained.

 How long does MDR deployment take?

 Typical deployment runs one to three weeks for endpoint agents and initial telemetry ingestion.
-Full detection-rule tuning takes 30 to 60 days as the SOC learns the client’s baseline (which logins, processes, and access patterns are normal).
+Full detection-rule tuning takes 30 to 60 days as the SOC learns the client’s baseline of normal logins, processes and access patterns.
 The first 90 days produce the highest false-positive rate; mature MDR engagements drive that rate down through ongoing tuning.

 Can MDR replace existing cybersecurity tools?

 No. MDR augments existing tools by adding human analysis and 24/7 response.
-It does not replace firewalls, backups, identity controls, endpoint protection, or user awareness training.
-A common buyer mistake is treating MDR as a stack-replacement; the right framing is that MDR is the watch layer over the stack you already need.
+It does not replace firewalls, backups, identity controls, endpoint protection or user awareness training.
+A common buyer mistake is treating MDR as a stack-replacement.
+The right framing is that MDR is the watch layer over the 5 or 6 controls you already need.

 Does MDR help with cyber insurance renewal?

 Yes.
-Most 2026 Canadian cyber insurance underwriters require documented EDR or XDR plus monitored response as a renewal condition, and they want evidence (monthly reports, response action logs, forensic artifacts), not attestation.
-MDR provides both the monitored response and the monthly reporting evidence underwriters demand.
+Most 2026 Canadian cyber insurance underwriters require documented EDR or XDR plus monitored response as a renewal condition, and they want evidence in the form of monthly reports, response action logs and forensic artifacts.
+MDR provides both the monitored response and the reporting evidence underwriters demand.
 Renewal premiums and coverage limits often improve materially when MDR is in place.

 What kinds of alerts does an MDR escalate to a client at 3am vs handle silently?

 Most MDRs operate on a tiered model.
-The SOC silently closes confirmed false positives, low-severity policy violations, and routine quarantines.
-They escalate to the client’s on-call only on confirmed high or critical incidents: lateral movement, identity compromise from outside-Canada geos, ransomware indicators, or anything that triggers a containment action.
-Typical Canadian SMB engagements escalate fewer than five percent of total alerts to the client overnight.
+The SOC silently closes confirmed false positives, low-severity policy violations and routine quarantines.
+They escalate to the client’s on-call only on confirmed high or critical incidents such as lateral movement, identity compromise from outside-Canada geos, ransomware indicators, or anything that triggers a containment action.
+Typical Canadian SMB engagements escalate fewer than 5 percent of total alerts overnight.

-Can MDR work with Microsoft Defender as the primary EDR rather than SentinelOne or CrowdStrike?
+Can MDR work with Microsoft Defender as the primary EDR?

 Yes.
-Most modern MDRs are tool-agnostic and ingest Microsoft Defender for Endpoint telemetry as a first-class feed alongside SentinelOne, CrowdStrike, or Sophos.
+Most modern MDRs are tool-agnostic and ingest Microsoft Defender for Endpoint telemetry as a first-class feed alongside the other major third-party EDR agents.
 For Canadian SMBs already on Microsoft 365 E3 or E5 with Defender for Endpoint Plan 2, MDR over Defender is the cheapest path to monitored response because the EDR licence is already paid for.
-Confirm the vendor’s Defender connector is Microsoft 365 GCC-compatible if Canadian government or healthcare data is involved.
+Confirm the vendor’s Defender connector suits your tenant if Canadian government or healthcare data is involved.

 What documentation does a Canadian cyber insurance underwriter want after MDR is deployed?

-Underwriters in 2026 typically ask for: the MDR vendor’s scope statement, the monthly response report for the last 6 to 12 months, the SLA terms (with response-time penalties), evidence of Canadian data residency for forensics, and a sample incident report showing containment within the contracted window.
-Most MDR providers package this as a renewal evidence pack on request.
-Ask the broker for the carrier’s exact requirement list before the renewal cycle starts.
+Underwriters in 2026 typically ask for five artifacts.
+Those are the MDR vendor’s scope statement, the monthly response report for the last 6 to 12 months, and the SLA terms with response-time penalties.
+They also want evidence of Canadian data residency for forensics and a sample incident report showing containment inside the contracted window.
+Most providers package this as a renewal evidence pack on request.

 Is MDR available for Canadian businesses with under 25 employees?